Carnegie Mellon University

 Location: Simmons A, Tepper Building, 1st Floor

-This session will explore how ableism appears in daily interactions and through systemic barriers, from subtle biases to broader societal challenges.
-Professor Amanda Kraus will examine its impact on individuals and communities to raise awareness and foster understanding.
+This keynote address will explore how ableism appears in daily interactions and through systemic barriers, from subtle biases to broader societal challenges.
+Renowned disability scholar and CMU alumnus Dr. Amanda Kraus will examine the impact of ableism on individuals and communities to raise awareness and foster understanding.
 Participants will learn to recognize and challenge ableist attitudes and practices to foster inclusivity and accessibility.
 The session will also emphasize the importance of allyship and individual advocacy for the rights, dignity and inclusion of people with disabilities.

 The State of Hate: What Does the Data Say?